 - A single mutual fund usually offers different pricing arrangements or "classes" of its shares to meet investor preference and needs.
 Each share class represents an investment in the same mutual fund portfolio, but offers investors a choice of how, when and whether to pay for fund distribution costs.
 Please see the below article for a discussion of the types of share classes typically available at E*TRADE.

 - Not all funds are registered for sale in all states, and particular mutual funds may not be available for sale outside the United States.
 By making transactions in a particular fund's shares available at E*TRADE Securities, we do not represent or otherwise guarantee that such fund's shares are registered for sale for your account.

 - A fund's management may have waived all or a portion of the fees owed it by the fund.
 This would have an effect of increasing the fund's performance returns.
-If these fees were factored into calculating the fund's performance returns would be lower.
+If these fees were charged, your fund would be more expensive and its performance would be lower.
 There is no guarantee that such fees will continue to be waived in the future.
 For more information about the fee waivers, read the fund's prospectus carefully.

-- Indices are unmanaged and index funds are minimally managed.
+- Indices are unmanaged and index funds generally seek to track the returns of an index (before expenses).
 Payment of expenses associated with an investment in an index fund, including advisory fees, are not reflected in the overall performance of a particular index.
 Investors are not able to directly invest in an index.

 - Mutual fund transactions typically settle one (1) day after the trade date.
 As a result, proceeds from the sale of mutual fund shares will not be available for withdrawal until the day after settlement.
 In addition, full or partial sell orders entered on the settlement date of a mutual fund's purchase may not execute or may not fully execute.
 Please use "View Orders" to review the status of orders.